Zee Ntuli – “Life’s imperfections can hold the most unexpected beauty”

 Certainly, there have been instances, especially in the commercial space, where pushing for progressive representation has met with resistance.
 Many find comfort in conservative approaches, but it’s essential to project a normality that accurately reflects our reality and offers fair and progressive representation.
 While some companies may shy away from these challenges, others embrace them, pushing boundaries and addressing significant issues.
 This work, though sometimes met with resistance, is ultimately the most fulfilling.

-Please give a quotable or any line you live by
+Please give a quotable or any line you live by.

 “Life’s imperfections can hold the most unexpected beauty.”